jcardtel/user-feedback/README.md

 If you are unsure which label is most applicable for your feedback, please include the “githubproduct” label and our team will route your request.

-Your feedback is essential in helping builders, clients, and the GitHub Product team improve the overall Copilot Extensions experience during this public beta phase.
+Your feedback is essential in helping builders, clients, and the GitHub Product team improve the overall Copilot Extensions experience during this public preview phase.

 ---